jackdeadman/photography/README.md

 # Jack Deadman Photography Site

-Welcome to my repository for my photography website.
+Welcome to the repository for my photography website.
 It is a site built with Svelte-kit.
 For the live site please visit:

 [https://photos.jackdeadman.com](https://photos.jackdeadman.com)